 Antiques & Home Décor Tip #5: Buyers Beware.
 “Vendors don’t always know what they have, which can work in your favor or not.
 They may claim that an item is something that it’s not or be unaware of its value.
 But remember, all is fair in love and flea marketing.”
 Learn more about Leslie Westbrooke at http://www.lesliewestbrook.com/.

 Naz Ramezani, fashion blogger and creator of The LA Native, has shown that vintage fashion doesn’t necessarily have to be an entire outfit, but that flea market pieces can be mixed into modern looks.
 Naz explains, “I have always been, and always will be, drawn to vintage accessories.
 Over the years, I have refined my knack for incorporating vintage accessories (jewelry, boots, hats, bags, etc.) into a modern outfit.
 I find that accessorizing in this way not only makes a plain outfit look extraordinary, but it adds a certain degree of uniqueness and originality that is unmatched to that of any look that you would encounter at your local shopping mall.
 The key for me however, is moderation.
 I add elements from different eras to modern pieces and reframe from wearing head-to-toe vintage; otherwise, I would look like I’m wearing a costume from a previous decade.
 My blog depicts my fashion sense, and the inspiration behind it.
 The LA Native is the perfect site for individuals seeking style inspiration or simply searching for some new ideas to transform an average everyday outfit into a unique ensemble.”
 She continues, “Growing up in L.A., I was fortunate enough to be able to feed my creative interest for vintage by attending flea markets around the LA area such as the Fairfax Flea Market and the Rose Bowl.
 Fleas are the ideal shopping destination to find special, individual pieces at bargain prices.
+It is important that you read this guide on bargains before making any purchases.
 Keeping in mind some vital tips, I always find myself being able to negotiate with the vendors and usually leaving with the items I want.”

 Fashion Tip #1: Go Early.
 “I cannot stress the importance of this one.
 Flea markets function on a first come, first served basis.
 If you go early, you have access to everything before others and get first dibs.”